30/06/2008

 Nos queda una historia final ("Los hermanos Corazón de león") que aparecerá en este blog cuando ya las alumnas de la foto estén en sus estudios superiores.

-Gracias por vuestro tiempo y colaboración : Silvia, Rut, Maitane, Mónica, Andrea, Iovanna, Jaime, Pablo y al apoyo del tutor Ángel del Olmo.
+Gracias por vuestro tiempo y colaboración : Silvia, Rut, Maitane, Mónica, Andrea, Esther, Iovanna, Jaime, Pablo y al apoyo del tutor Ángel del Olmo.

 Con el deseo o consejo de que nunca renunciéis a la lectura: para nutrirse de ideas, para relacionar, aprender, gozar o evocar...